Paxos Standard Trading 0% Higher Over Last 7 Days (PAX)

 Paxos Standard Profile

-Paxos Standard is a proof-of-work (PoW) token that uses the ETH Token hashing algorithm.
-Its launch date was September 10th, 2018.
+PAX is a proof-of-work (PoW) token that uses the ETH Token hashing algorithm.
+It was first traded on September 10th, 2018.
 Paxos Standard’s total supply is 255,023,380 tokens and its circulating supply is 250,023,280 tokens.
-Paxos Standard’s official website is paxos.com/standard.
-The official message board for Paxos Standard is medium.com/@PaxosStandard.
 Paxos Standard’s official Twitter account is @

-Paxos Standard can be traded on these cryptocurrency exchanges: Bit-Z, Binance, Coinbit, Bitfinex, Gate.io, BitMax, CoinBene, Coinsuper, BCEX, FCoin, OKEx, Kyber Network, Bitrue, GBX Digital Asset Exchange, Hotbit, SouthXchange, TOKOK, Bittrex, DigiFinex, DDEX, BW.com, ZB.COM, MXC, Crex24, Iquant, BigONE, KuCoin, HitBTC, Coinall, BitMart, Sistemkoin, P2PB2B, CoinExchange, ABCC, CoinPlace, C2CX, OKCoin, CoinEx and WazirX.
-It is usually not currently possible to buy alternative cryptocurrencies such as Paxos Standard directly using US dollars.
-Investors seeking to trade Paxos Standard should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Paxos Standard using one of the aforementioned exchanges.
+Paxos Standard can be traded on these cryptocurrency exchanges: BigONE, GBX Digital Asset Exchange, SouthXchange, Bitrue, MXC, Coinbit, Gate.io, TOKOK, Hotbit, Bit-Z, OKEx, BW.com, P2PB2B, DDEX, Coinall, FCoin, DigiFinex, Sistemkoin, BitMart, HitBTC, CoinBene, Iquant, Bittrex, Coinsuper, Binance, Crex24, BitMax, Kyber Network, CoinEx, WazirX, Bitfinex, CoinPlace, CoinExchange, C2CX, OKCoin, ZB.COM, KuCoin, BCEX and ABCC.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Paxos Standard directly using US dollars.
+Investors seeking to acquire Paxos Standard should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Paxos Standard using one of the aforementioned exchanges.

 Receive News & Updates for Paxos Standard Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Paxos Standard and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.